Fresh Herb Usage Guide: Master Flavors Like a Pro Cook

 Keep Your Herbs Alive Longer

-• For Hard Herbs: Wrap them in a damp paper towel and tuck them into a reusable silicone bag or a zip-top bag in the crisper drawer.
-They can last for weeks this way.
+• Hard herbs: Wrap in a damp paper towel and store in a sealed bag in the fridge

 Helpful FAQs